mrblomblo/yt-dlp-usage-script/README.md

 # YT-DLP Easy Usage Script
 This script is made to make usage of YT-DLP easier.
-It is based on v1, which required much more manual setup and had less options.
+It is based on [version 1](https://www.youtube.com/watch?v=HpAnrQbZoC4), which required a much more difficult setup, and had less options.
 This new version is much easier to setup and use as it requires no configuration of the *run.bat* file, along with the new music option, and better compatibility with editing software by using more common codecs and formats.

 ### SETUP (Windows)
 1. Create a folder and name it whatever you want, this is where all of the files will be.
 (From now on I'll call it the main folder)
 2. Download the *run.bat* file from this project and place it in the main folder.